top of page

 Grassroots Politics:

-Bloc Voting and Water Access in Rural Brazil
+Bloc Voting and Demand-Making by Neighborhood Associations in Brazil

 IMG_2813.jpg